-- The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out their duties; - A full understanding of the nature of the institution's business, activities and related risks; - A full understanding of their individual direct and indirect responsibilities and collective responsibilities; and - An understanding of the institution's financial statements. - 13.4 The board may delegate authority to sub-committees or management to act on behalf of the board in respect of certain matters but, where the board does so, it shall have mechanisms in place for documenting the delegation and monitoring the exercise of delegated functions.
-The board cannot abrogate its responsibility for functions delegated.

-- 13.5 Where an institution, being part of a larger group, applies group policies or uses group functions, the board shall satisfy itself as to the appropriateness of these policies and functions for the institution and in particular that these policies and functions take full account of Irish laws and regulations and the supervisory requirements of the Central Bank. - 13.6 The board shall be able to explain its decisions to the Central Bank.
+The necessary knowledge, skills, experience, expertise, competencies, professionalism, fitness, probity and integrity to carry out their duties;

+- A full understanding of the nature of the institution's business, activities and related risks; - A full understanding of their individual direct and indirect responsibilities and collective responsibilities; and - An understanding of the institution's financial statements. - 13.4 The board may delegate authority to sub-committees or management to act on behalf of the board in respect of certain matters but, where the board does so, it shall have mechanisms in place for documenting the delegation and monitoring the exercise of delegated functions.
+The board cannot abrogate its responsibility for functions delegated. - group, applies group policies or uses group functions, the board shall satisfy itself as to the appropriateness of these policies and functions for the institution and in particular that these policies and functions take full account of Irish laws and regulations and the supervisory requirements of the Central Bank. - 13.6 The board shall be able to explain its decisions to the Central Bank.

-14. Appointments
+14. APPOINTMENTS

-- 14.1 The board shall be responsible for appointing a CEO and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles. - 14.2 The board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an ongoing basis their appropriateness for the role. - 14.3 The board shall be responsible for either the appointment of non-executive directors or where appropriate identifying and proposing the appointment of non-executive directors to shareholders. - 14.4 The board shall ensure that new non-executive directors are provided with adequate induction training about the operations and performance of the institution.
-The board shall ensure that adequate on-going training is provided to board members, which is routinely updated as necessary to ensure that they make informed decisions. - 14.5 The board shall define and document the responsibilities of the board of directors, board committees and senior management to ensure that no single person has unfettered control of the business. - 14.6 The board shall formally review its overall performance and that of individual directors, relative to the board's objectives, at least annually.
-The review shall be documented. - 14.7 The board shall ensure that there is an appropriate succession plan in place. - 14.8 The removal from office of the head of a control function shall be subject to prior board approval.
+- 14.1 The board shall be responsible for appointing a CEO and senior management with appropriate integrity and adequate knowledge, experience, skill and competence for their roles. - 14.2 The board shall be responsible for endorsing the appointment of people who may have a material impact on the risk profile of the institution and monitoring on an on-going basis their appropriateness for the role. - 14.3 The board shall be responsible for either the appointment of non-executive directors or where appropriate identifying and proposing the appointment of non-executive directors to shareholders and the board shall ensure that non-executive directors are given adequate training about the operations and performance of the institution.
+The board shall routinely update the training as necessary to ensure that they make informed decisions. - 14.4 The board shall ensure that new non-executive directors are provided with adequate induction training about the operations and performance of the institution.
+The board shall ensure that adequate on-going training is provided to board members which is routinely updated as necessary to ensure that they make informed decisions. - 14.5 The board shall define and document the responsibilities of the board of directors, board committees and senior management to ensure that no single person has unfettered control of the business. - 14.6 The board shall formally review its overall performance and that of individual directors, relative to the board's objectives, at least annually.
+The review shall be documented.

+- 14.7 The board shall ensure that there is an appropriate succession plan in place. - 14.8 The removal from office of the head of a control function shall be subject to prior board approval.
 Any decision to remove the head of a control function shall be reported within five working days to the Central Bank with clear articulation of the underlying rationale for the removal.
 An institution shall not enter into any agreement with a head of control function that would purport to preclude, or would dis-incentivise, the provision of information to the Central Bank by the head of the control function.